- January 21, 2019

 - Defective airbags: The most serious type of airbag problem is where it fails to deploy when it should.
 An airbag can prevent a life-threatening or fatal injury.
 Airbags may also deploy when they should not, which can cause other serious injuries.
 An airbag that deploys without cause can cause burns and bruises.
 Other airbags have been known to malfunction and essentially explode when they deploy, spraying car occupants with dangerous metal shrapnel.

 - Tires: If you buy a used car, check the tread of the tires and tire pressure carefully.
 Worn out tires are a common cause of deadly car accidents.
+If you suspect a defect, consult a car defect lawyer to understand your rights.

 California’s lemon law covers any defect that “substantially impairs the use, value, or safety” of the vehicle.
 If you are unsure whether a specific defect meets this standard, ask us.